iomesh/docs/docs/advanced-functions/localpv-manager.md

 ### What is IOMesh LocalPV Manager

-IOMesh LocalPV Manager is a CSI driver for managing local storage on the Kubernetes worker nodes.
-Stateful applications themselves such as [Minio](https://min.io/) and [TiDB](https://github.com/pingcap/tidb) achieves data high availability at the application layer.
-However, IOMesh PV adds an additional replication layer in the data path due to its own multi-replication policy setting, which may cause some degree of performance degradation and space waste.
-To avoid this issue, IOMesh local PV offers an advantage since it allows for creating PVs using local storage like a directory or block device for pod use.
+IOMesh LocalPV Manager is a CSI driver used to manage local storage on Kubernetes worker nodes.
+Stateful applications themselves such as [Minio](https://min.io/) and [TiDB](https://github.com/pingcap/tidb) achieve data high availability at their application layer.
+IOMesh PV however also adds additional replicas in the data path due to its multi-replica policy, which may cause a degree of performance degradation and space waste.
+To avoid this issue, IOMesh LocalPV Manager offers an advantage since it allows for creating PVs using local storage like a directory or block device for pod use.

-IOMesh LocalPV Manager has the following advantages compared to [Kubernetes HostPath Volume](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) and [Kubernetes native local PV](https://kubernetes.io/docs/concepts/storage/volumes/#local):
+IOMesh LocalPV Manager, compared to [Kubernetes HostPath Volume](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) and [Kubernetes native local PV](https://kubernetes.io/docs/concepts/storage/volumes/#local), has the following advantages:

 - Dynamically provision PVs by using StorageClass and PVC to allow flexible storage access, without requiring administrators to pre-provision static PVs.